Localized Towers on the Composite Magnetic Monopole and the Weak Gravity Conjecture$=$Distance Conjecture Connection in Effective Field Theories: The Energy Spectrum of the CMM

-where $c' = 7c/4$ is a constant of order one if $c$ is, thus the parameter dependence of the energy scale of the oscillatory modes fulfils the prediction of the mWGC$=$DC conjecture, see \eqref{eq:extDC}.
+In the limit we consider, $e \ll 1$, $Z \gg 1$, with $eZ \lesssim$ fixed, the energy scale $\omega$ of the oscillatory modes scales as $\omega \propto Z^{-7/4}$, thus the parameter dependence of the energy scale of the oscillatory modes fulfills the prediction of the WGC$=$DC conjecture, see \eqref{eq:ZE}.
 Note that the energy scale of the rotational modes decreases faster than the oscillatory modes by a factor of $Z^{-17/4} \sqrt{v/\Lambda_{\rm UV}}$.

 Again, it is useful to compare the energy scale of the oscillatory modes with the UV cut-off scale $\Lambda_{\rm low} = 1/L_m$ of the Low Energy EFT.
 We obtain

 Again, we observe that the oscillatory modes of the CMM can be excited by the Low Energy EFT degrees of freedom.
 As explained for the rotational modes, this does not mean the breakdown of the Low Energy EFT.